kvaps/kubectl-node-shell/README.md

 # kubectl node-shell
 *(formerly known as **kubectl-enter**)*

 Start a root shell in the node's host OS running.
+Uses an alpine pod with nsenter for Linux nodes and a [HostProcess pod](https://kubernetes.io/docs/tasks/configure-pod-container/create-hostprocess-pod/) with PowerShell for Windows nodes.

 ![demo](https://gist.githubusercontent.com/kvaps/2e3d77975a844654ec297893e21a0829/raw/c778a8405ff8c686e4e807a97e9721b423e7208f/kubectl-node-shell.gif)